27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Hostel in Sóller: Hostel Soller

-Located in one of the most beautiful and sunny cities in the north part of the island, Sóller, this comfortable and stylish hostel will blow up your mind.
+Located in one of the most beautiful, sunny towns in the north of the island, Sóller, this comfortable and stylish hostel will surprise you.

-The design is just 100% Mallorquí (from Mallorca), like a traditional house.
+The design is 100% Mallorquí, like a traditional island house.

-Hostel Sóller is tasteful decorated and clean.
-Furthermore, they have a big equipped kitchen where the staff likes to host family dinners.
+Hostel Sóller is tastefully decorated and clean.
+They have a big equipped kitchen where the staff likes to host family dinners.

-The best way to go to Soller from the airport is by car, but it is also possible to go by local bus.
+The best way to reach Sóller from the airport is by car, but the local bus works too.

 Book Hostel Soller here